xshiraori/BoxCount/Readme.md

 ## Box-counting 2D images to compute the fractal dimension ##

-This is a simple implementation of Hausdorff dimension computation using the box-counting method.
+Implementation of Hausdorff dimension computation using the box-counting method.

 An example of the computation process can be seen below.